Deep Learning vs Machine Learning – the essential differences you need to know!

 Where is Machine Learning and Deep Learning being applied right now?

-The wiki article gives an overview of all the domains where machine learning has been applied.
+The wiki article provides an overview of domains where machine learning has been applied, highlighting the difference between ML and DL.
 These include:

 • Computer Vision: for applications like vehicle number plate identification and facial recognition.